rustythehuman/rustythehuman/README.md

 - 👋 Hi, I’m @rustythehuman
 - 👀 I’m interested in web and game design
 - 🌱 I’m currently trying out pixel art therapy to balance my psyche alongside html css and js 💞️
-- 📫 i have a twitch where i stream to documents the efforts and hold myself accountable i also have itch which is empty where i plan to upload the stuff i work on
+- 📫 i have a twitch where i stream to document the efforts and hold myself accountable i also have itch which is empty where i plan to upload the stuff i work on